lsennn/Deus-ex-machina/README.md

 ### Psychological States

 Adds inner-state (internal conflict, perceptions, mind state) and motivation (immediate goal, purpose, action or inaction) fields to each major character.

+### Plotlines

+Adds a Plotlines module to the output that updates the main plot and subplot progression at each story phase.
+It acts as a hyper-summarizer to improve model consistency across a longer chat history and also serves as a visual reminder of the story progression so far.

 ## System Utility